dawsonxiong/Personal-Website-V1/README.md

 # Personal-Website-V1

 A website about myself created using HTML and CSS.
-This was a few years ago though, and now I’ve been working on my front-end skills!
+Although this was created a few years ago, I've been working hard on my front-end skills, especially with regards to Javascript.

+I look forwards to adding more of my front-end projects onto my Github repositories.
+Look out!